magomimmo/modern-cljs/doc/second-edition/tutorial-01.md

 > NOTE 2: Please note that the filename extension for ClojureScript
 > source is **cljs**, not **clj**.

-Issue the following command at the teminal:
+Issue the following command at the terminal:

 ```bash
 mkdir -p modern-cljs/{src/cljs/modern_cljs,html}